sodhancha/Software-Engineering-Notes/readme.md

 7. On requirements:
 	Many of the qualities of successful requirements documents are listed below:
 	7.1 Clarity:
-		- Writing and critical thinking skills, FTW !
+		- Writing and critical thinking skills, FTW!

 	7.2 Complete:
 		- Must address relevant cases, features, and users.